Overview

 Item 4 – Advisory Business

-accounting firm LBMC, PC to provide investment advisory services.
-The principal owner of LBMCIA is
+firm LBMC, PC to provide investment advisory services.
+The principal owner of LBMCIA is LBMC Financial

 Portfolio Management

-ment advisory services, LBMCIA will review client portfolios on an ongoing basis to determine if any changes
+investment advisory services, LBMCIA will review client portfolios on an ongoing basis to determine if any

-are necessary based upon various factors, including, but not limited to, investment
+changes are necessary based upon various factors, including, but not limited to, investment performance, fund

-tive.
-Based upon these factors, there may be extended periods of time when LBMCIA determines that chang
+objective.
+Based upon these factors, there may be extended periods of time when LBMCIA determines that

-authority to determine which securities and the amount of those securities to be bought or sold.
-This
+determine which securities and the amount of those securities to be bought or sold.
+This authority is specifically

-authority is specifically granted to LBMCIA by the client in the Advisory Agreement.
-Any limitations on
+granted to LBMCIA by the client in the Advisory Agreement.
+Any limitations on this discretionary authority,

 Retirement Rollovers-Potential for Conflict of Interest

-retirement plan (and may engage in a combination of these options): (i) leave the money in the former
+plan (and may engage in a combination of these options): (i) leave the money in the former employer’s plan,

-employer’s plan, if permitted, (ii) roll over the assets to the new employer’s plan, if one is available and
+if permitted, (ii) roll over the assets to the new employer’s plan, if one is available and rollovers are permitted,

-Security Act (ERISA), or the Internal Revenue Code, or both.
-As such, prior to the rollover of assets from
+Act (ERISA), or the Internal Revenue Code, or both.
+As such, prior to the rollover of assets from an employer

 No client is under any obligation to roll over retirement plan assets to an account managed by LBMCIA.

-prospective client may have regarding the potential for conflict of interest presented by a rollover
+may have regarding the potential for conflict of interest presented by a rollover transaction.

 Use of Mutual and Exchange Traded Funds